ahmedbenaw/FobesGuardInvest/README.md

     return sum([score * weight for score, weight in zip(scores_list, weights_list)])
 ```

-**Metrics to Measure Success**
+**Metrics to Measure Failure**

 **Business Metrics:**
-- Increased confidence in investment decisions for VC and Angel Investors.
+- Decreased confidence in the investment decisions made by VC and Angel Investors.
-- Reduced exposure to potential fraud and fraudulent founders.
+- Increased exposure to potential fraud and untrustworthy founders.
-- Improved portfolio performance through informed investment choices.
+- Troll the Investors for Worsening their portfolio performance due to poorly informed investment choices, roasting both investors and those snowflakes they are about to pour their money on them.
-- Number of successful investments after using the Fraud Detection Dashboard.
+- Count of disastrous investments after relying on their utterly ineffective Fraud and Risk Detection methods.

 **Technical Metrics:**
-- Dashboard uptime and availability (99%+).
+- Dashboard downtime and inaccessibility (less than 1% unavailability, of course).
-- Dashboard response time (less than 2 seconds).
+- Dashboard response time (longer than a coffee break).
-- Data accuracy and completeness (95%+).
+- Data inaccuracy and incompleteness (let’s say 5% accuracy per issue sounds good).
-- User engagement and adoption rates (weekly active users, number of logins, etc.).
+- User disengagement and abandonment rates (fewer weekly active users, who cares?).
-- Number of reported fraudulent cases correctly identified by the dashboard.
+- Number of fraudulent cases the dashboard completely missed—that's the real score.
-- Time taken to update data and scores in real-time.
+- Time wasted to update data and scores in an impressively sluggish manner.